newatoms/guides/README.md

 # Guides

+Hia👋!
+Welcome to the New Atoms Guides.
+We write these guides on how to do all the things we do.
+These serve to teach people interested in our ways but also to reassure.

-Hia!
-Here you can consult guides made by New atoms.
-You will find guides on used tools, communication, workflows, rules and most important, how to make awesome things.
-It's part of every team members job to edit these documents in order to keep information up to date.
+Here you can find guides on used tools, communication, workflows, rules and most important, how to make awesome things.
+It's part of every team members job to edit the guides in order to share what we learn.

-## List of all the guides
+## All of the guides

-Here you find a list to all the guides and what there goal is.
+Here you find a list with links to all guides and their goal.

 |Subject |Goal of the guide              |
 |--------|-----------------------------|